 If it helps, set up autopay for your bills on payday, then use an envelope of cash for your gas and groceries.
 Once you run out of money, you need to start digging in the pantry and getting creative in the kitchen.

 4. Pick which card to pay off first.

 When you’re trying to pay down your debt fast, pick one to focus your main efforts on.
 There are several ways to choose, so pick the strategy that feels best for you.

 Any extra money you have goes towards that one monthly payment you choose, rather than spreading extra payments equally across all of your outstanding debts.
 Set yourself up for success by picking a payoff strategy that will make you feel good about your progress, not bad about your debts.

 5. Keep making payments on your other debt.

 Just because you put extra cash towards one credit card doesn’t mean you should neglect your minimum payments on the others.
 The point of getting out of debt is to free up cash and strengthen your credit.
 If you miss monthly payments, it will show up on your credit report.
 You’re also likely to incur late fees and even go into delinquency on your account.

 Once an account is 30 days late or more, your credit score starts to take a nosedive.
-Be sure to preserve your credit score while paying down your debt by making each minimum payment every single month.
+Be sure to preserve your credit score while paying off debt by making each minimum payment every month.

 6. Lower your interest rates.

 Another way to get out of debt faster is to save money on interest.
 For credit cards, call your company and try to negotiate a lower interest rate.
 It helps if you’re a long-time customer with a history of timely payments.